City of Fairfax

 Fast Facts:

-• Thirty percent of households were renters and 49 percent of renters had unaffordable housing costs.
+• Thirty-two percent of households were renters and 53 percent of renters had unaffordable housing costs.

-• The City of Fairfax met the annual production target of 214 units, with 277 new units built in 2022.
-Cumulatively, City of Fairfax has produced more than 688 units since 2020.
+• The City of Fairfax did not meet the annual production target of 214 units, with 83 new units built in 2023.
+Cumulatively, the City of Fairfax has produced at least 771 units since 2020, exceeding its 3-year target of 642.

 Policy Status